KevinAst/astx-redux-util/src/docs/guide/conceptConditional.md

 it is easy to isolate which actions will impact various parts of our state.

-**Please Note** that because we did not supply an "elseReducerFn" (the third parameter to {@link conditionalReducer}), the default [identity function](https://lodash.com/docs#identity) is used for the else condition, in essence retaining the same state for a falsy directive.
+**Note:** Because we did not supply "elseReducerFn" to {@link conditionalReducer} (the third parameter), the default [identity function](https://lodash.com/docs#identity) is used for the else condition, in essence retaining the same state for a falsy directive.

-**Also Note** that this example is merely intended to introduce you to the concept of conditional reduction.
+**More to Come:** This example is merely intended to introduce you to the concept of conditional reduction.
 It is somewhat "contrived", allowing us to discuss the topic in isolation.
 In reality, this example may be inappropriate because the optimization is minimal, and it tends to make the code more brittle.
-With that said, however, keep in mind that there are "more legitimate" reasons to apply conditional reduction ... we will see this in subsequent discussions.
+Keep in mind, however, **there are more legitimate reasons to apply conditional reduction** ... we will see this in subsequent discussions.